Ahh Portugal.

 Nice Way Porto

 So if you’re looking for the best hostel for couples in Porto, well, here it is!
 There’s a calm pace of life here, plus the private rooms are perfect if you just don’t do dorms.
-The location is just 5 minutes from the metro and booming nightclubs!
+The location is just 5 minutes from the metro station and booming nightclubs!

 Moving away from the pretty city life now to the pretty town life!
 It is a tourist town for sure, but that just means there are heaps more things to do in Lagos.
 From the surrounding awe-invoking nature and cliffs to the fabulous beaches, Lagos is a dope place to visit in Portugal.